 Use plural count nouns:

-*You’re not talking about one specific cat or one specific pet; you’re just talking about all cats in general.
+You’re not talking about one specific cat or one specific pet.
+You’re talking about all cats and all pets in general.

 Women love it when men send them flowers!

 You enjoy music in general, not any specific song or kind of music.

 She’s afraid of heights, so we couldn’t go to the top of the Eiffel Tower.

 NOTE: Count nouns (or countable nouns) are nouns that have a singular and plural form because you can count them, for example one cat, two cats, three cats.
 Non-count (or uncountable nouns) are nouns that do not have a plural form.
 You cannot count non-count nouns.
 For example, you can’t say

 LEARN MORE: When to use “a” and “the” to talk about one of something